 On this page you can find information about what's being done on health improvement as part of the public health reform programme, including how you can get involved.

-The Improving Health Commission is one of a number of pieces of work, or 'Commissions' that stakeholder organisations have been asked to take forward.
+The Improving Health Commission (IHC) is one of a number of pieces of work, or 'Commissions' that stakeholder organisations have been asked to take forward.
 You can find information about the other Commissions here.

 NHS Health Scotland and the Integration Joint Board (IJB) Chief Officers Group are co-leading the Improving Health Commission.
 The aim is to describe: